d78ui98/blog-deepanshu/content/posts/2019-03-05/index.md

 - Spend 30% of your time with your seniors asking for help and networking.
 - Spend 30% of your time with batchmates working together in CTFs and challenge
 - Spend 30% of time with juniors helping them around.
-That way you contribute back to community
+That way you contribute back to the community
 - And 10% alone or trying to relax, planning, etc.

 # Mistakes to avoid for next Nullcon